Linear A

 Linear A is a writing system that was used by the Minoans of Crete from 1800 BC to 1450 BC.
 Linear A was the primary script used in palace and religious writings of the Minoan civilization.
-It evolved into Linear B, which was used by the Mycenaeans to write an early form of Greek.
-It was discovered by the archaeologist Sir Arthur Evans in 1900.
-No texts in Linear A have yet been deciphered.
-Evans named the script "Linear" because its characters consisted simply of lines inscribed in clay, in contrast to the more pictographic characters in Cretan hieroglyphs – likewise undeciphered – that were used during the same period.
+It was adapted into Linear B, which was used by the Mycenaeans to write an early form of Greek.
+Since its modern rediscovery in 1900, no texts in the script have yet been deciphered.
+Archaeologist Sir Arthur Evans named the script "Linear" because its characters consisted simply of lines inscribed in clay, in contrast to the more pictographic characters in Cretan hieroglyphs – likewise undeciphered – that were used during the same period.

 Linear A belongs to a group of scripts that evolved independently of the Egyptian and Mesopotamian systems.
-During the second millennium BC, there were four major branches: Linear A, Linear B, Cypro-Minoan, and Cretan hieroglyphic.
-In the 1950s, Linear B was deciphered and found to have an underlying language of Mycenaean Greek.
+During the second millennium BC, there were four major branches of this group: Linear A, Linear B, Cypro-Minoan, and Cretan hieroglyphic.
+In the 1950s, Linear B was deciphered and its underlying language was found to be Mycenaean Greek.
 Linear A shares many glyphs and alloglyphs with Linear B, and the syllabic glyphs are thought to notate similar syllabic values, but none of the proposed readings lead to a language that scholars can understand.

 Script

 Linear A consists of over 300 signs including regional variants and ones which occur only once.
 Among these, a core group of 90 occur with some frequency throughout the script's geographic and chronological extent.

-As a logosyllabic writing system, Linear A includes signs which stand for syllables as well as others standing for words or concepts.
-Linear A's signs could be combined via ligature to form complex signs.
+As a logosyllabic writing system, Linear A includes signs which stand for syllables as well as others standing for words or concepts, and signs could be combined via ligature to form complex ones.
 Complex signs usually behave as ideograms and most are hapax legomena, meaning that they occur only once in the surviving corpus.
 Linear A signs are divided into four categories: